How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 How long does an EHCP take?
-The 20-week statutory timeline explained
+The platform builds your pack while the clock runs

 Quick answer

 The legal maximum is 20 weeks from request to final EHCP.
-Within that, the LA must decide whether to assess within 6 weeks, complete the assessment and decide whether to issue an EHCP within 16 weeks, and issue the final plan within 20 weeks.
+Within that, the local authority must decide whether to assess within 6 weeks, complete the assessment and decide whether to issue an EHCP within 16 weeks, and issue the final plan within 20 weeks.
 Limited exceptions apply (school holidays over 4 weeks, late professional advice, exceptional circumstances).
-If the LA misses any of these deadlines, you can complain, escalate to the Local Government Ombudsman, or appeal at the relevant decision point.
+If the local authority misses any of these deadlines, you can complain, escalate to the Local Government Ombudsman, or appeal at the relevant decision point.

 The 20-week timeline at a glance